yizhao-nu/Irreversibility-in-GRN/irr_grn/README.md

 Finally, the script's default behavior is to skip any files that have been previously completed.
 If recalculation of existing files is needed, they will need to first be removed from the `results/` directory.

+### Get _crp_ irreversibility response genes
+Run the command `./irr_resp_gns.sh`.

+This command runs the script `analyze_crp_irr_resp_gns.r`, which obtains the irreversible response genes for each transition.
+The options described for the script `simulation.sh` apply (see preceding section).

-## Analyze the attractor transitions
+### Analyze the attractor transitions
-Run the command `./attr_trans.sh`
+Run the command `./attr_trans.sh`.

 This command runs the script `analyze_attractor_transitions.r`, which characterizes the starting and ending attractors for each transition.
-The options described for the script `simulation.sh` apply (see preceding section).
+The options described for the script `simulation.sh` apply (see two sections above).

+## Presentation: calculating statistics and generating figures
+### Running the notebooks